jfhbrook/susitna/README.md

 - Editing and running
   - [X] upsert lines
   - [X] delete lines
+  - [ ] decide on syntax between deleting lines and inserting blank lines
+    - should `10 _` delete the line or insert a blank line?
+  - [ ] push delete/blank parse into an ident() parser
   - [ ] load entire program
   - [ ] reset entire program
   - [ ] editor tests